 The Renaissance rebalanced how science, the arts and institutions worked together.
 There is a new challenge ahead, one that the EU has started addressing from the regulation angle (unfortunately) with GDPR for example.
 Platforms all over the world took note, and consumers are now reaping the benefits of this, to some extent improving their own individual sovereignty.
 But did this help our local digital economy?
-Quite the contrary; there is a non proportional cost for the challengers.
+Quite the contrary; there is a non-proportional cost for the challengers.

-We can choose to stay idle, or we can redefine the way we approach this problem, to protect our core European values, and present a third option that is different and complementary to “me first” model the other continents offer.
+We can choose to stay idle, or we can redefine the way we approach this problem, to protect our core European values, and present a third option that is different and complementary to the “me first” model the other continents offer.

 In order to productize Europe’s core values, we need to wrap it all up in a Renaissance 2.0 envelope, one where we redefine how we want technology to shape our future, one where we collectively decide to shape how technology serves us.